ziagrosvenor/pact-verify-cli/README.md

         --help, -h				show help
         --version, -v			print the version

-#### Verify a Pact file with the provider service
-The `provider_state` and `consumer` are sent to the setup URL in a POST request.

-    verify --pact /tmp/pacts/pact-file.json --provider http://localhost:3000 --setup http://localhost:3001

-#### Help

-    verify help

 This is interface was designed in the documentation for [the `provider-state-server-poc` repository of Github](https://github.com/bethesque/provider-state-server-poc)